 Serving Broccoli Cheese Balls

-You can keep the baked broccoli cheese balls for up to 4 days in the fridge.
+You can keep the baked broccoli cheese ball leftovers for up to 4 days in the fridge in an airtight container.

 They can also be frozen in zip-lock bags.
 Wait until they are fully cooled down before freezing them for up to a month.